JeremyTheModernist/mongo-auth-nextjs/README.md

 All of the next js pages.
 For the most part these just display a `Form` component.

-### lib and withAuth
+### lib and `withAuth`

-This contains a very important Higher Order Function, `withAuth`.
-This function can wrap any protected pages, like `profile`, and validate whether the user is signed in via a the JWT Cookie.
+This directory contains a very important Higher Order Function, `withAuth`.
+This function can wrap any protected page, like `profile`, and validate whether the user is signed in via a JWT Cookie.
 It does this by checking for the cookie via `getServerSideProps`.
 If this user is signed in, let them proceed to the route.
 Otherwise, navigate them to the `login` page.

 In practice, it looks like this: